EarlyCause/earlycause-tools/README.md

 ### 3. Clone the repository

-Now you can clone the forked repository (the one you copied) by searching it through GitHub Desktop and clicking "Clone earlycause-tools":
+Now you can clone (download) the forked repository by searching it through GitHub Desktop and clicking "Clone earlycause-tools":

 ![Clone repository](media/instructions-gh-desktop-clone.png "Clone repository")